-In Ref.
-6, T. Raubenheimer et al. discuss many of the basic design considerations for the damping ring.
-The basic parameters of the TLC damping ring are shown in Table 3 where they are compared to those of the SLC.
+In Refs.
+6 and 7, T. Raubenheimer et al. discuss many of the basic design considerations for the damping ring.
+The basic parameters are shown in Table 3 where they are compared to those of the SLC.
 The key differences are the decrease of the horizontal emittance by an order of magnitude, the increase of the repetition rate, and the requirement of $\epsilon_x/\epsilon_y = 100$.
 Although asymmetrical emittances have been measured in the SLC damping ring, they are not required for SLC operation.